qaalabs/fabric/docs/18-monitor-hub/instructions.md

-# 18 ~ Monitor Fabric Activity in the Monitoring Hub
+# Lab 18 ~ Monitor Fabric Activity in the Monitoring Hub

 The *monitoring hub* in Microsoft Fabric provides a central place where you can monitor activity.
 You can use the monitoring hub to review events related to items you have permission to view.